azimaziz/IIUM_RoadCare/README.md

 To create a mobile application where students and staff can report road potholes in the IIUM Campus.
 Users can input location, severity, and additional details about the pothole.
 It also has a feature to track the status of reported potholes to provide transparency on when they are still pending or have been fixed.

 ## Features and Functionalities
-- Student and Staff Registration & Login
+- Registration & Login: Students and staff can create accounts and sign in.
+This keeps track of who reports potholes.
+- Google Map with Markers: The app uses Google Maps to show where each reported pothole is with markers.
+This helps users see the exact locations of all potholes on campus.
-- Camera and Location Package for Reporting
+- Camera and Location Package for Reporting: You can take pictures of potholes and the app finds the location.
+This helps in giving clear details for each report.
-- Pothole Reporting (Student & Staff)
-- Pothole Review (Admin)
-- Pothole Status Update (Admin)
+- Pothole Reporting: Anyone from the university can report potholes.
+Just use the app to send a picture and location.
+- View My Status Report: Users have a personal page to check the status of their reported potholes.
+This page shows whether a pothole is still pending or has been resolved.
+- Pothole Review (Admin): Admins can look at all pothole reports.
+They check the details to understand the issue.
+- Pothole Status Update (Admin): Admins can change the status of potholes, like from "pending" to "fixed".
+This lets everyone know the current situation.

 ## Sequence Diagrams
 ### User Sequence Diagram